“Christ Jesus came into the world to save sinners” 1 Timothy 1:15

 The gospel is the announcement of “good news” that our Lord and Savior Jesus Christ became incarnate, obeyed God’s law on our behalf, suffered in our place, was crucified, and raised for our salvation.
 It is the victorious announcement that “God saves sinners.”

 The Apostle Paul summarized it this way, “I remind you, brothers, of the gospel I preached to you…that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day” (1 Corinthians 15:1–4).
-Whereas the law only had the power to condemn sinners, the gospel contains the power of God for salvation of all who believe (Romans 1:16; 8:3).
+Whereas the law only had the power to condemn sinners, the gospel contains the power of God for salvation for all who believe (Romans 1:16; 8:3).

 Jesus’ entire earthly ministry was about fulfilling the promise that God spoke to Adam and publishing this good news (1 Corinthians 15:45).
 The Gospel of Luke records how Jesus entered the synagogue in Nazareth and stood up to read from the scroll of Isaiah.